PAPERS, PRE-PRINTS, REVIEWS

 Nature Protocols 2008;3(3):534-45.
 PDF Abstract on Medline

-Step-by-step instructions and trouble-shooting guide, for those applying the approaches
+Step-by-step instructions and trouble-shooting guide, for those applying the approaches we

-to resuspend inclusion bodies and reduce pipetting effort, while our J Mol Biol paper
+bodies and reduce pipetting effort, while our J Mol Biol paper 2014 describes an easier

-2014 describes an easier chromatographic separation.
+chromatographic separation.

 Giving cells a new sugar-coating.